 Enchanto Amusement Park

-Attractions at Lake Enchanto included a swimming pool with island and beach area.
+Attractions at Lake Enchanto included a swimming pool with an island and beach area.
 A rocket ride, car ride, Ferris wheel, Merry-go-round, and amphitheater.
-The main feature at Enchanto was the quarter-mile-long lake which featured boat and canoe rentals.
+The main feature was the quarter-mile-long lake which featured boat and canoe rentals.

-Operations at Enchanto Amusement Park continued until the early 1960s when is closed.
-A flood had washed out the dam, the rides were old and outdated and by this time Disneyland had been built in Anaheim.
+Operations at Enchanto Amusement Park continued until the early 1960s when it closed.
+A flood had washed out the dam, the rides were old and outdated, and by this time, Disneyland had been built in Anaheim.

-There were some plans to rebuild the resort into a huge theme park, but they were never realized.
+Some plans were to rebuild the resort into a huge theme park, but they were never realized.
 The never-built amusement park was to be called “Famous Places — Cornell World.”
 The name was taken from the nearby town that at the time was called Cornell.

 Not much of the original theme park remains today.
 The pool is empty and fenced off, the lake is no more, and the rides are long gone.
 About the only building left from the early days is the bathhouse.